Welcome

 Training in Treatment of Child Physical and Sexual Abuse

-Planned trainings for 2024: Honoring Children, Mending the Circle July 30–August 2 and October 22–October 25
+Planned trainings for 2025: Honoring Children, Mending the Circle July 29–August 1

 A cultural adaptation/enhancement of Trauma Focused Cognitive Behavioral Therapy (TF-CBT).
 This clinical training is offered to licensed clinicians who are employed by tribes, IHS, BIE, local tribal/public schools on or near reservations or tribal jurisdictions, or non-profit organizations working in Indian Country and serving tribal children and their families with trauma exposure.

-We have reached full capacity for this training.
 If you would like to learn more about our future trainings, sign up for our waitlist.
-2025 training schedule to be posted soon.

 To be eligible for Project Making Medicine training you must meet the following requirements: